DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 - mkdir ~/.composer-connection-profiles/hlfv1
 - cp install/connection.json ~/.composer-connection-profiles/hlfv1
+If you have to do this step, you should edit the copied connection.json and change the location of the keystore

 Note, if you need to see logs of the Smart Contract (chaincode) you need to modify the docker-compose file generated in tmp/composer-data and add: